I may have crossed a sexual boundary. What do I do now?

 What do I do if I have crossed a sexual boundary?

-If this is not someone you are involved with but someone who is a part of your life in some way, apologize and maybe have a mutual friend check in with them.
+If this is not someone you are involved with but someone who is a part of your life in some way, you can try to reach out to them directly or you may want to ask a mutual friend to check in with them.

 In any of these situations, it is important to realize that the other person may not want to discuss what happened - and this is their right.
 If that happens, thank them for letting you know and leave the conversation.